 * Note: I also use the Timeless Vitamin C 20% Ferulic Acid (the most effective available for skincare purposes).
 If I’m not going outside that day, I apply this first in the morning after cleansing and acids, but before adding other serums.
 This help with hyperpigmentation and brightens the skin.
-If I’m going outdoors in the sun that day, I add this into my morning routine instead.
+If I’m going outdoors in the sun that day, I add this into my nighttime routine instead.
 The consistency is very water-like, it absorbs quickly.

 Timless is a low-cost brand focused on key ingredients.
 I recommend following their IG page and watch for sales.
 During holidays they often run products for 1/2 off when you put $75 worth of products into your shopping cart.
 That reduces the price significantly, and you can stash most of their products away for several months.

 STEP 6 – MIX THE FOLLOWING PRODUCTS TOGETHER IN PALM AND APPLY TO FACE AND NECK.

 * Drunk Elephant B Hydra Intensive Hydration Gel (2 pumps)